 Do you have students that struggle with the inquiry process?
 Are you looking for easy ways to differentiate inquiry for your students?
-Use this inquiry differentiation chart to support your students and help them successfully complete their inquiry projects?
+Do you want to help students successfully complete their inquiry projects?
 If you answered yes to any of these questions, check out these differentiation ideas!

 If kids can ask questions and know how to discover answers, they'll be more successful in school.